 What to buy at Trader Joe’s

-I am not a hardcore couponer.
-I still pull and file coupon inserts by date for some reason, but it’s rare those pieces of paper actually make it into a grocery store these days.
-My brand of frugal living involves buying less, cooking more, growing food, ignoring trends.
+I’m no longer a hardcore coupon shopper, my brand of “frugal living” involves buying less, cooking more, growing food, ignoring trends.
 That kind of stuff.
 I also have four children under the age of five.
 When my husband and I collapse on the couch at the end of the day, it involves a pint of ice cream + 2 spoons.
 No scissors or coupons or talk of groceries.

 But Trader Joe’s is quickly moving to the top of my list.
 While their carts are ridiculously small (This isn’t Europe, people!
 I can’t shop everyday!), I can forgive them this oversight because they are friendly and hide an octopus and give my children suckers and stickers and stock products that I just really, really like to buy.